miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 ## Case study: CSV to JSON

-4D is not partculary versitle when it comes to processing proprietary data formats.
+4D is not particularly versatile when it comes to processing proprietary data formats.
 In fact, 4D doesn't really support [CSV](https://en.wikipedia.org/wiki/Comma-separated_values).

 > System variables[^systemvariables] such as `FldDelimit` and `RecDelimit`, or the `IMPORT DATA`[^importdata] `EXPORT DATA`[^exportdata] commands purport to support comma-separated values but not to the degree expected in a business application, in particular the 2005 RFC 4180 standard[^rfc4180].